 Since its beginning in October 2017, the Voices project has been one of Penryn Campus’ leading student movements.
 The magazine has been praised for its open discussion of sensitive issues which may otherwise be overlooked and providing a platform for students to speak out about their experiences.Lars Mucklejohn spoke to Editor-in-Chief Albert Duker about the project and its aims.

-Albert Duker is a third-year English student and the editor-in-chief of Voices.
-Currently in his second year with Voices, Albert started off as the managing/web editor last year before becoming editor-in-chief this year.
-He describes joining Voices as “a bit of a leap of faith”.
+Albert is a third-year English student at the University of Exeter.
+Currently in his second year with Voices, he started off as the managing/web editor last year before becoming editor-in-chief this year.
+Albert describes joining Voices as “a bit of a leap of faith”.
 On becoming editor-in-chief, he describes how “I didn’t think I would be qualified, and I had no idea how to run a magazine.
 Somehow I passed the interview and was appointed in that role.
 I quickly learnt a lot on the job, and now I run the show!”

 Albert describes Voices as “a student-led campaign/organisation which provides a platform for people whose voices might ‘previously have been lost in the noise’”.
 The project aims to “highlight ideas/identities/groups that may be misunderstood or have a stigma associated with them, and we highlight them in a creative and informative way”.

 Each volume of the magazine covers a certain issue, with titles including “LGBTQIA+”, “People of Colour”, “International”, “Body”, “Community”, “Gender”, “Survivors”, “Disability”, “Women”, “Pride”, “Faith”, and “Black History Month”.

 The project “helps bring awareness and can hopefully be a catalyst for change at university”, says Albert.
 As it has evolved, the project has been represented in a number of other mediums, including a podcast and videos which too “share the authentic experiences of students”.